 Before making any decisions concerning the waterproofing and top covering, it is essential to test and assess the substrate type and condition.
-Water must be able to run off - it is, therefore, a key requirement to design outdoor living spaces with a long-term effective drainage system.
-Balconies and terraces must be planned with a minimum slope of 2%.
+Water must be able to run off - it is therefore a key requirement to design outdoor living space with a long-term effective drainage system.
+Balconies and terraces must be planned with a minimum slope of 2 %.

 After mixing, the grout can be applied directly from the mixing container with a trowel.
-The grout is spread with a hard rubber float if used on walls and floors.
-Use the float to press the grout into the joints until filled void-free and flush with the tile surface.
-Afterward, excess grout is removed from the tile surface using the edge of the float held at a 90° angle.
-Stroke diagonally to remove as much grout as possible from the surface without pulling grout out the filled joints.
+If used on walls and floors, the grout is spread with a hard rubber float.
+Use the float to press the grout into the joints until these are filled void-free and flush with the tile surface.
+After that, excess grout is removed from the tile surface by using the edge of the float held at a 90° angle.
+Stroke diagonally to remove as much grout as possible from the surface without pulling grout out of the filled joints.